 The first digit represents the discipline designator (G – General Sheet) (A – Architectural Sheets) (MD – Mechanical Demolition Sheets) (FP – Fire Protection Sheets) etc. Followed by a three digit numerical sheet number with a dot, no spaces (0.01) (1.00) (2.10) (3.30) etc. which is determined by the coordinating professional based on the project complexity/parameters and similarly followed by all other disciplines.

-Drawing File Naming
+File Identification

 The drawing/project file name for all projects must be represented with the UNL project number and drawing/project sheet number.
-Each CAD, PDF or Revit drawing file shall be preceded with the UNL project number followed by a hyphen and then the drawing sheet number as described herein, above paragraph with no spaces.
+Each CAD, PDF or Revit drawing file shall be preceded with the UNL project number followed by a hyphen and then the drawing sheet number (as described previously) with no spaces.
 Finally, a last dot and then the file extension shall conclude the complete file naming.
 A building name, acronym, project title or progress phase shall not be included in any way as part of the file naming.
 Below is an example of the UNL FPC file naming nomenclature:

 “467123-A1.01.dwg” or “467123-SD2.01.pdf”